 This will be your crumb coat which literally means a coating of frosting to capture and secure all cake crumbs to avoid having them ruin your finish.
 Place the cake in the fridge for 30-60 mins to chill.

-Once the cake is cold, you can add another layer of buttercream to the tops and sides and use a cake scraper or knife to smooth out the edges.
-Don’t worry if you can’t get them 100% smooth, it takes practice and patience, and if I worried about it being perfect I’d never finish a cake!
+Once the cake is cold, you can add another layer of buttercream to the tops and sides and use a cake scraper or knife to smooth out the edges if you’re wanting the outside to be completely frosted and smooth.
+Don’t worry if you can’t get it 100% smooth, it takes practice and patience, and if I worried about it being perfect I’d never finish a cake!

 Chill the cake again before adding the caramel drip.
 Unlike a chocolate ganache drip, the caramel doesn’t like to stop dripping so it will slowly continue to drip down the sides.
 Because of this, you want to make sure your caramel is nice and thick – probably thicker than you first think.